Skip to Content

 • The Little Brown Jug: A prominent race for pacers, this event is part of the Triple Crown of Harness Racing for Pacers in the United States.

-• The Prix d’Amérique: Taking place in France, this esteemed race is recognized as one of the world’s most challenging trotting events, featuring top international competitors.
+• The Prix d’Amérique: In France, this esteemed race is recognized as one of the world’s most challenging trotting events, featuring top international competitors.

 • The Inter Dominion Championship: A prestigious event held in Australia and New Zealand, it alternates between trotting and pacing races each year, showcasing the best talent from both countries.